Mosses & Lichens

 In upland areas, the presence of diverse lichen communities suggests good air quality and ecosystem health.
 They are sensitive to pollutants and climatic conditions.

-British soldiers lichen, or matchstick lichen, is effective at colonising disturbed or nutrient-poor areas, such as damp acidic heathland soils, on mossy scree, well-rotted wood, fence posts and tree stumps in open habitats.
+British soldier lichen, or devil’s matchstick lichen, is effective at colonising disturbed or nutrient-poor areas, such as damp acidic heathland soils, mossy scree, well-rotted wood, fence posts and tree stumps in open habitats.
 This species produces distinctive bright red spore-bearing structures on greenish-grey, thin, upright stalks that can be branched.